-NHS Trust NHS Foundation Trust
+NHS Irust Wis roundation must

-Report To: Meeting in common of t Directors of UHBW held he Board of Directors of N NBT and the Board of
+Report To: Meeting in common of t Directors of UHBW held he Board of Directors of I d in Public NBT and the Board of

 Date of Meeting: 8 April 2025

 Report Title: Joint Chief Executive R eport

 Report Author: Suzanne Priest, Execut ive Co-ordinator

 Report Sponsor: Maria Kane, Joint Chief Executive

 Purpose of the Approval Discussion Information

 report: Х

-rmation on key items of ir with system partners and
+The report sets out information on key items of interest to Trust Board, including engagement with system partners and regulators, events, and key staff appointments.

-Key Points to Note (Including any previous d lecisions taken)
+Key Points to Note (Including any previous decisions taken)

-• 0 0 , overed in other reports in re structured into four sec •
+The report seeks to highlight key issues not covered in other reports in the Board pack and which the Board should be aware of.
+These are structured into four sections:

 National Topic s of Interest

 Integrated Car e System Update

-Strategy and 0
+Strategy and 0 Culture

-Operational December 1.5 •
+Operational Definition elivery

 Engagement 8 & Service Visits

-Strategic Alignment

-This report highlights work that aligns with the Trust's strategic priorities S.
+This report highlights work that aligns with the Trust's strategic priorities.